harisont/covid-19/words/words.md

 <!--And *that's* where that famous curve comes from!
 It's not a bell curve, it's not even a "log-normal" curve.
 It has no name.
 But you've seen it a zillion times, and beseeched to flatten.-->

 E *questo* è il modo in cui quella famosa curva viene fuori!
 Non è una curva a campana, non è neanche una curva "log-normale".
 Non ha un nome.
-Ma l'hai vista millemila volta, pregando che si appiattisca.
+Ma l'hai vista millemila volte, pregando che si appiattisca.

 <!--This is the the **SIR Model**,[^sir]
 (<icon s></icon>**S**usceptible <icon i></icon>**I**nfectious <icon r></icon>**R**ecovered)